biometricITC/cPP-biometrics/4_Methodology/EA_Peform.md

 target application.

 The following factors are examples of controlling factors for finger/hand vein verification.
+The developer shall define these factors properly, for example, based on ISO/IEC 19795-3.
+Any information that are useful in the context of the used biometric modality shall be considered by the developer to determine the factors.

-The developer can define these factors arbitrarily.
-However, it’s recommended to control all influential factors appropriately because different error rates may be measured under different influential factors.
+It’s recommended to control all influential factors appropriately because different error rates may be measured under different influential factors.

 1.Test subject demographics